arkaprovob/litellm-hf-local/docs/LiteLLM Proxy Setup Guide.md

 ### Multiple Models

-You can serve multiple models by adding them to `litellm_config.yaml`:
+You can serve multiple models by:
+1. Creating a handler for each model in the `handlers` directory
+2. Adding them to `litellm_config.yaml`:

 ```yaml
 model_list: